Black Mountain Nature Reserve

 Black Mountain, because of its proximity to suburbs and major public facilities, is subject to regular fuel reduction burns.
 The frequency and extent of these burns is part of the Bushfire Operations Plan, which sets out to manage the risks of bushfire in the ACT.

 The plants growing on Black Mountain have evolved different strategies to survive fire.
 The majority of species produce vegetative shoots after being burnt.
-The eucalypts resprout from their base and along their stems and branches.
-Most of the other woody plants and perennial herbs and grasses also develop shoots from the base of their burnt stems, buried roots or other underground organs.
+The eucalypts re-sprout from their base and along their stems and branches.
+Most of the other woody plants and perennial herbs and grasses also develop shoots from the base of their burnt stems or from buried roots.

-For further information see the Bushfire Management in the ACT.
+For further information see Bushfire Management in the ACT.

 Note: If you have difficulty accessing the information in this map please contact Access Canberra on 13 22 81.